 a convert to vegetarianism.
-The mawritten a letter to a Paris paper describing his experiences, in which he says that he is only a "moderate" vegetarian-that is, he eschews only meat and admits eggs, butter and cheese, milk and fish to his regimen.
+Ite me written a letter to a Paris paper describing his experiences, in which he says that he is only a "moderate" vegetarian-that is, he eschews only meat and admits oggs, butter and cheese, milk and fish to his regimen.
 He finds that he is in much more vigorous health and in better working condition than before.
 The first week, he says, is rather hard to bear, but the benefit is soon felt thereafter.

 The Chinese doctor's lot is not wholly a happy one, the Courier-Journal is convinced.
-Four members of the Imperial College of Physicians at Pekin failed recently to make a proper diagnosis of the Emperor's indisposition, and were punished by being for United states Circuit judge. fined a year's salary.
+Four members of the Imperial College of Physicians at Pekin failed recently to make a proper diagnosis of the Emperor's indisposition, and were punished by being fined a year's salary.

 The big liners New York and Paris, according to the New York Sun, burn about 330 tons of coal per day, or about 30,800 pounds per hour, in maintaining 18,000 indicated horse power, which is equivalent to a coal consumption of 1.71 pounds per hour per horse power.
-The average for all the fast ships with triple expansion engines, like the New York, Paris, Majestic, Teutonic and Fuerst Bismarck, is said to be about 1.75 pounds per horse Umbria and Etruria and similar ships, which have only compound engines, the rate is higher.
-This is an evidence gineering by the introduction of the triple expansion system.
+The average for all the fast ships with triple expansion engines, like the New York, Paris, Majestic, leaf pine land.
+Still another is from par-Teutonic and Fuerst Bismarck, is said to be about 1.75 pounds per horse Umbris and Etruria and similar ships. which have only compound engines, the rate is higher.
+This is an evidence of the advance made in marine engineering by the introduction of the triple expansion system.

 That the public domain still offers opportunities for home seekers is shown, thinks the Washington Star, in part by the figures which are found in the annual report of the commissioner of the general land office, recently made public.
-It is stated that during the year which closed on the 31st of July last nearly 12,000,000 acres of the public lands passed into the pos session of settlers and citizens.
+It is stated that during exhibited by J. H. Wherton, of Leurers the year which closed on the 31st of July last nearly 12,000,000 acres of the public lands passed into the pos session of settlers and citizens.
 Only a little over 1,000,000 acres were sold for cash, and as under the present land laws the public land is open mainly to homestead settlers it is evident that the era of the settler has not yet passed.
-In spite of the heavy drafts which have been made in recent years the public domain still has respectable proportions, and while a good deal of the land is not considered valuable, still there is a surprising acreage available for settlement under the land laws. have not vet outgrown our heritage.
+In spite of the heavy drafts which have been made in recent years the public domain still has respectable proportions, and while a good deal of the land is not considered valuable, still there is a surprising acreage available for settlement under the land laws. have not yet outgrown our heritage.